NormanDunbar/TraceCollier/README.md

 ## Command Line Options

-Executing TraceMiner2 is easy.
+Executing Trace Collier is easy.
 At a minimum it requires a single parameter, the name of a trace file.
 This can be a relative or absolute path as desired.
 The trace file is expected to have a `.trc` extension.

 ````
-TraceMiner2 [options] trace_file
+TraceCollier [options] trace_file
 ````

 Possible options are: